cyisfor/ctemplate/README.md

 => `{ string thing; "oops" output_buf(thing.s, thing.l); }`

-Note also that `<?cS` assumes a “string” struct is defined with members ‘s’ and ‘l’ for string and length.
+`<?cS` assumes a “string” struct is defined with members ‘s’ and ‘l’ for string and length.
 Probably should change it to `data` and `iov_base_process_size_requisition` or whatever “real” string structs use as members, like uv_buf_t or struct iovec.

 if your template starts with `<?C` you can define output_etc at the top, I guess.